SteveJustin1963/tec-MINT/README.md

 This range is roughly similar to a 64-bit double-precision floating-point format, but with slightly less precision due to the shorter mantissa (36 bits instead of 52).
 However, without a standard like IEEE defining it, the exact range could vary depending on the chosen exponent and mantissa split.

-- and...maybe...add porting to the 1G if they beg

 ![image](https://github.com/user-attachments/assets/c28e7498-5bc2-4928-b141-aae132415934)